Diana Lang Baltimore, President & Founder

-As the marketing coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption and orchestrating social media, communications, public relations, and adoption-related events for the organization.
+As the marketing coordinator for Iowans for Adoption, Natalie is responsible for writing about adoption and orchestrating social media, handling communications/public relations and managing adoption-related events for the organization.
 She is a graduate of Iowa State University and earned her B.S. in public relations and B.A. in Spanish.
-She is currently a public affairs coordinator at PolicyWorks Iowa in West Des Moines.
+She is currently a public affairs coordinator at PolicyWorks Iowa, where she plays an active role in helping clients achieve their public policy objectives.
 Although Natalie has not been adopted, she enjoys working with birth families, adopted individuals and families and sharing their stories throughout Iowa.

 Rusty Johnson, Public Relations Coordinator

 Raised in Oskaloosa, Iowa, Rusty Johnson defied the odds of the foster care system.
 Beginning in the fourth grade, Johnson moved into several temporary foster homes.
 By the sixth grade, elementary music teacher Ms. Carolyn Brickley agreed to take Johnson as a foster child.
 During supervised visits, he also connected with his biological mother, who in return, gave him a saxophone.
 After his mother’s death in 1994, Johnson used music and his saxophone to ease his childhood struggles.
 In 2006, he combined music and advocacy to create “Rusty Johnson’s American Dreams” tour.
 His child welfare advocacy has received national recognition and awards.
 This past July on his birthday, he was adopted by Ms. Carolyn Brickley.